catherinedevlin/ipython-sql/doc/quick-start.md

 # Quick Start

 JupySQL allows you to run SQL in Jupyter/IPython via a `%sql` and `%%sql` magics.
+It is a fork of `ipython-sql` with bug fixes and a lot of great new features!

 +++